Skip to content

 Interest was particularly strong among participants from manufacturing, technology, ICT, and data center sectors.
 Requests for presentation materials were accompanied by inquiries regarding AID demonstrations, trial access, and follow-up discussions.

 The event also provided opportunities to engage with professionals from corporate strategy and new business teams, financial institutions, industry research firms, and research organizations.
-Many discussions focused on approaches to systematically analyzing and utilizing industry change and technology trends.
+These organizations included major Japanese manufacturers, ICT providers, telecommunications operators, financial institutions, research organizations, and public-sector technology agencies.

 Looking Ahead